christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 There is a good chance that when we are working with our database objects (resources in this case), that we want to perform almost the same actions again and again.
-Let's assume we have posts in our app.
+Let's assume we have p in our app.
 Think about what you want to do with them:

-* show all posts
+* show all photos
-* show a form to create a post
+* show a form to create a photo
-* store a post
+* store a photo
-* show a specific post
+* show a specific photo
-* show a form to edit a specific post
+* show a form to edit a specific photo
-* update a specific post
+* update a specific photo
-* delete a specific post
+* delete a specific photo
 * ...

-This is true for posts, comments, photos and other typical resources.
+This is true for photos, posts, comments and other typical resources.
 In a lame world we would have to write routes for all theses actions that are linked to controller methods.
 This would look something like that.
 {% highlight PHP startinline %}
-Route::get('/post', 'PostController@index');
+Route::get('/photo', 'PhotoController@index');

-Route::get('/post/create', 'PostController@create');
+Route::get('/photo/create', 'PhotoController@create');

-Route::post('/post', 'PostController@store');
+Route::post('/photo', 'PhotoController@store');

-Route::get('/post/{id}', 'PostController@show');
+Route::get('/photo/{id}', 'PhotoController@show');

-Route::get('/post/update/{id}', 'PostController@edit');
+Route::get('/photo/update/{id}', 'PhotoController@edit');

-Route::delete('/post/{id}', 'PostController@destroy');
+Route::delete('/photo/{id}', 'PhotoController@destroy');

 ...